Northern City Line: History

-The Great Northern & City Railway (GN&CR) was planned to allow electrified trains to run from the Great Northern Railway (GNR, now the East Coast Main Line) at Finsbury Park to the City of London at Moorgate.
+The Great Northern and City Railway (GN&CR) was planned to allow electrified trains to run from the Great Northern Railway (GNR, now the East Coast Main Line) at Finsbury Park to the City of London at Moorgate.
 Despite being built using similar methods to the tube network then under construction, the tunnels were built large enough to take a main-line train, with an internal diameter of 16 ft, compared with those of the Central London Railway with a diameter less than 12 ft.
 For this reason the line was popularly known as the "Big Tube" in its early days.
 However, the GNR eventually opposed the scheme and cancelled its electrification plans, and the line opened in 1904 with the northern terminus in tunnels underneath Finsbury Park GNR station.
 It was originally electrified using an unusual fourth-rail system with a conductor rail outside each running rail.
+Power was provided from a dedicated power station located at Poole Street containing four 1250 HP Musgrave cross compound steam engines driving dynamos.

-The GN&CR was bought in 1913 by the Metropolitan Railway (MR), which operated what are today the Metropolitan and Hammersmith & City lines and the former East London line.
+The Metropolitan Railway Act 1913 (3 & 4 Geo.
+5. c. liv) allowed the Metropolitan Railway (MR) to but the GN&CR, which operated what are today the Metropolitan and Hammersmith & City lines and the former East London line.
 The MR had plans to link it to the Circle and Waterloo & City lines, but these were never fulfilled.
 During this period, the line remained an isolated branch, without through services to any other part of the rail network.
 Carriages were brought to it through a connection into a freight yard near Drayton Park station, where a small depot was built to service trains.

 The GN&CR generating station closed when the MR took over, and became the studio of Gainsborough Pictures.
 After lying derelict for many years, it became a temporary venue for the Almeida Theatre.
 The site has since been redeveloped as apartments.